CroxxN/ronto/README.md

 - Open, edit and save files
 - Syntax highlighting for a select C keywords and types
-- Open a new file and start editing
 - A subset of Vim keybindings (`hjkl` sequence, `escape`, and `i` implemented)
 - Line overflow handling
 - Row overflow handling